My Feature Writing Template: Given/When/Then

 - Which page they may have been referred from.

-The QA tester who tests the story is better off too, because they have three complete checklists to follow telling them exactly what success means.
+The QA tester is empowered, too, because they have three complete checklists to follow telling them precisely what success means.

-I have yet to see an alternative to this approach that works for a team.
-You can survive without stories with one or two engineers, but as your team grows you’re going to need them because at a certain small scale, nobody can know everything that’s going on.
+You can survive without stories with one or two engineers, but as your team grows you’re going to need them, because at a certain small scale, it becomes almost impossible to know everything that’s going on.
+This is the best technique I’ve seen to communicate user experience at scale.